HadiMalik12/poliSearch/README.md

 # poliSearch

 PoliSearch is a Python-based program designed to simplify the search for members of Congress based on various filters such as party, state, and house of representatives or senate affiliation.
-This tool leverages SQL and database files for efficient data management and incorporates JavaScript, HTML, and CSS for a user-friendly front-end interface.
+This tool leverages SQL and database files for data management and incorporates JavaScript, HTML, and CSS for front-end interface.

 ## Features